mtleinon/crown-clothing/README.md

 This React app was implemented in Udemy course "Complete React Developer in 2020 (w/ Redux, Hooks, GraphQL)"

 App uses Firebase for user authentication and storing data.
-App is little bit different from the original implementation.
-Redux Thunk is used as middleware instead of Saga and the responsive design of the user interace is different.
+Global state of the app is stored to Redux.
+Redux Thunk is used for communicating with the backend.
+Saga is used in an older version.
+Styling and responsive design of the app is different from the original implementation.

-## Main page of the app
+## Start page of the app

+Below is the start page of the app.

 <img src="https://github.com/mtleinon/training/blob/master/images/crownClothing.jpg" width="500px">

-## Try the app
+## Run the app

-Please use following link to try the app: https://crown-shop-mika.herokuapp.com/shop
+Please use the following link to try the app: https://crown-shop-mika.herokuapp.com/shop

 ## Video from app use

+The video below shows how to use the app and how app's responsive design works:

 https://www.loom.com/share/c92ea265f6a843a2b7aa150e25c8654d